timbuntu/VS_SS17/README.md

 test: build the tests
 server: build the server
 client: build the client
+store: build stores
+producer: build producers
-serverClient: build an application containing server and client
+serverClient: build an application containing all servers and clients
 clean: remove build-files

-Configure ip and port used for run-targets using IP=x.x.x.x and PORT=x

-The executables can be provided with a ip and port as commandline options.
+Configuration file can be found in res/config relative to execution path

 Configuration for netbeans:
 Exclude startServer.cpp and startSensors.cpp from build,